hannahweber244/python-directory-starter/README.md

-# Structure_Builder
+# structure-bakery

 - [Structure_Builder](#structure_builder)
   - [What is it?](#what-is-it)
   - [How to use it?](#how-to-use-it)

 ## What is it?
-Structure Builder is a little Tool to setup a python project structure within a few seconds.
+Structure-bakery is a little Tool to setup a [data science project structure](https://drivendata.github.io/cookiecutter-data-science/) within a few seconds.

 ## How to use it?